Growing up in South Florida, I saw very few hills.

 With the exception of buildings and Mount Trashmores, Florida is one of the flattest places on earth.

 So Why Write About Florida Hills?

 Most Florida visitors will never see these hills.
 Most visitors to Florida will explore the periphery (beaches and coastal cities) or the theme parks.

 On one of my exploratory road trips through Florida, I was surprised to see some wonderful hills in the central-southern part of the state.
 I knew that most of highest Florida points were in the northern part of the state so they are always a real surprise.

-Along this scenic road trip between Orlando and Ft.
+Along this scenic road trip from Orlando to Ft.
 Lauderdale you can also see red clay dirt roads, open citrus groves, roadside produce stands, nature preserves, and a real sense of Old Florida.

 If hills in Florida, and the other quaintness, interest you, please read on.

 I started my trip at a $17 Priceline hotel room in Kissimmee.
 MCCOOL TRAVEL TIP: to avoid toll roads from Orlando airport, drive south on Access Road to Boggy Creek Road and then to 441/192 (Arlo Bronson Highway).

 In Haines City, be sure to stay on SR17 (S. 10th Street to Dundee) rather than US17 west.
 “Our” 17 rolls through seemingly endless agricultural areas.